Home

 Where the church-bells toll’d for ever,

-I, the Devil, upraised the D
+I, the Devil, upraised the DRAMA

 Still by priestcraft shun’d and curst: